 The word “honeysuckle” might frighten some home gardeners because of the bad reputation of Japanese honeysuckle (L. japonica), one of the most notorious invasive exotic plants ever introduced into the southern part of this country.

 Never fear; the coral honeysuckle is easily contained.
 It will not invade the whole yard.
 On a fence or trellis, coral honeysuckle will bloom off and on for most of the year.
 Its whorls of bright-red trumpet flowers, shiny dark-green oval and oblong leaves, and red berries make this honeysuckle a showy vine for home landscaping.
 Hummingbirds are attracted to the blooms, and other birds come for the fruit.

 Other common names for L. sempervirens are woodbine, trumpet honeysuckle, red honeysuckle, and evergreen honeysuckle.
 This vine is widely available at local nurseries, along with varieties that produce cream-colored or yellow flowers.

-There is a honeysuckle indigenous to the Boerne area that also should be considered for home landscaping.
+There is a honeysuckle indigenous to Texas that also should be considered for home landscaping.
 This is the white honeysuckle (L. albiflora), also called Texas honeysuckle.
 This honeysuckle is a native over much of the Edwards Plateau as well as North Texas and Trans-Pecos Texas.
 White honeysuckle is non-aggressive and generally grows as a white-flowering bush with vine-like branches.